ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 TestExternalFiles.py

 RootsMagic (RM) uses SQLite as its main storage.
-The database schema includes a table that links to external files using, in RM7 an absolute path starting with a drive letter, or in RM8, a path possibly relative to either the user's home directory or the Media folder, as specified in RM's settings.
+The database schema includes a table that points to external files.
-(UNC names have not been tested by me.)

-As the number of linked files increases, it becomes more likely that user mistakes will happen.
+As the number of linked files increases, it becomes more likely that user errors will happen.
 * A file on disk may get renamed, or moved, breaking the link from the database.
 RM has tools to help fix these, but it does not give a log of what was done.
+There is a report that can be run, but with effort.
-* A file may be added to the media folder but then not linked in the database.
+* A file may be added to the media folder but then not attached to the desired database element.
 Common when working quickly.

 This utility will help identify both issues.

-The utility can perform 3 functions, as indicated in the ini file Options section:
+The utility can perform 3 functions, as specified in the ini file Options section:

 CHECK_FILES